wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/01-custom-hooks.md

 To do this, you call the `do_action` [function](https://developer.wordpress.org/reference/functions/do_action/), passing it the name of the action as a parameter.

-Open the bookstore.php file in the bookstore plugin and find the `bookstore_render_booklist` function.
+Open the bookstore plugin in your code editor, edit the `bookstore.php` file, and find the `bookstore_render_booklist` function.

 This function that renders the bookstore plugins custom Sub Menu page in the WordPress dashboard.